kvherwijnen/SDE_programn/README.md

 The main method uses a while loop to repeatedly prompt for input and execute commands until the user chooses to `exit`.

 # Resit SDE Program

-I implemented the following design patterns:

-**Singleton pattern:** The InputScanner class uses the singleton pattern to ensure that only one instance of the Scanner class is created.
-The getInstance() method returns the single instance of the InputScanner class, creating one if it doesn't already exist.
-This is useful to ensure that multiple instances of the Scanner class do not interfere with each other.
+The code is a Java program that implements several design patterns.
+The main part of the code implements a simple command line interface that accepts two commands: "create" and "exit".
+The "create" command creates a new user by asking the user for a name and a role ("admin" or "regular").
+The program uses several design patterns to manage the creation of the user:

+**Singleton pattern:** Used for the console input scanner, to ensure that there is only one instance of the input scanner.
+**Adapter pattern:** Used to adapt the data of a legacy user to the current user interface.
+**Abstract Factory** pattern: Used to create different types of users based on their role.
+**Observer pattern:** Used to notify other parts of the program when a user is created.
-**Decorator pattern:**
+**Decorator pattern:** Used to add additional behavior to the user.
-The UserDecoratorImpl class implements the UserDecorator interface and adds additional functionality to the User objects.
-It adds the ability to manage user permissions.
-The setUser() method sets the User object that the UserDecoratorImpl class will decorate, and the addPermission() and hasPermission() methods allow for adding and checking user permissions.

-**Command pattern:**
-The Command interface and its implementations (ExitCommand and CreateUserCommand) handle user input.
-The execute() method of each implementation defines the behavior of the Command object when it is executed.
-This is useful for encapsulating the behavior of an action, allowing it to be easily reused and passed around as an object.
+**Command pattern:** Used to handle user input, where the program prompts the user for a command.

 ## Feedback Andries Nieuwenhuize ##
 The singleton design pattern is not well implemented since it does not avoid for multiple instances.
+The UserFactory is not a design pattern but an example of a simple factory (@see https://refactoring.guru/design-patterns/factory-comparison).

 **Singleton old**